 Industrial/Organizational Psychology: Employee well-being, contextual performance, person-situation interaction, individual differences, job attitude & affect, calling, and work meaningfulness

-JeongJin Kim is a first year doctoral student in the Industrial-Organizational Psychology program, working with Dr. Reeshad S. Dalal.
+JeongJin Kim is a second year doctoral student in the Industrial-Organizational Psychology program, working with Dr. Reeshad S. Dalal.
 JeongJin received his B.A. in Psychology at the University of Wisconsin-Madison, and his M.A. in Industrial-Organizational Psychology at Yonsei University.

 Before finishing undergraduate, JeongJin served his military duty in the Republic of Korean Army as a Guard Post Command and Control Center Agent, mainly operating as a reconnaissance telecommunication agent during military operations in the demilitarized zone, and reporting behavioral observations of the North Korean Army to the Command and Control Center.
 Prior to joining Mason, he worked as a business analyst at a local consulting firm in Seoul, South Korea, and also worked at a medical company as a manager of COVID-19 testing kit production line.